These are the current Bye-Laws as of July 2024.

 i.
 Faculty Reps

-Represent the interests of students of their status within their Faculty to the Union, UCL and on the Education Zone.
+Represent the interests of students of their status within their Faculty to the Union, on Education Zone, and to UCL.
 They shall also work with the Lead Department Reps and Programme Reps to represent members on relevant committees.

 iii.
 Societies Reps